I took my first Xanax when I was three years old.

-I was given my first Xanax when I was three-years-old.
 I had the flu and my grandmother was taking care of me.
 My mother and her friend stopped by, saw me puking and decided it would be a good idea to give a toddler Xanax.
 While we no longer speak, I once asked her why she thought it was appropriate to give a toddler such a dangerous drug.

 You were puking, what was I supposed to do?